Kavyasidd/Kavyasidd/README.md

 * Tech Competition (KIMO) - 4th Place
 * Machine Learning (Infosys) & Network Engineering (CISCO) Courses

-* "The greatest happiness is to know the source of unhappiness." - Fyodor Dostoevsky
+* "The greatest happiness is to know the source of unhappiness." - FD